Rachel Lafazanis

 About Me

-I founded The Income Edit to help women build their own financial systems—ones that generate income well into the future without unnecessary complexity or cost.
+After nearly 20 years since becoming an adviser, I founded The Income Edit to help women build their own financial systems—ones that generate income well into the future without unnecessary complexity or cost.
 My mission is to create a space where women feel heard, supported, and empowered to take control of their financial lives.

 At The Income Edit, I don’t lead with jargon or labels—I focus on solving real problems and answering the questions women actually ask: